flitzi/AC_SERVER_APPS/AC_ServerStarter/README.txt

 Changelog:
 ----------
-2.1.0
+2.1.0 (2015/08/9)
 - changed to .NET 4.0 (Client Profile is sufficient) instead of .NET 4.5.2
-- updated to new AcServerPluginManager
+- updated to new AcServerPluginManager, allowing multiple internal and external plugins to be configured in exe.config
+- added live fastest lap in session broadcast (new since 2.1)
+- added driver welcome message (new since 2.1)
+- added StartPosition and TopSpeed to SessionReport
+- improved computation of race session position results

 2.0.0 (2015/08/5)
--new AC 1.2 server plugin functionality
+- new AC 1.2 server plugin functionality

 1.3.0 (2015/05/10)
--added console version
+- added console version
--flushing log file immediately
+- flushing log file immediately

 1.2.0 (2015/03/12)
--now possible to use different TRACK_CONFIG
+- now possible to use different TRACK_CONFIG

 1.1.0 (2015/03/08)
--option to create logs
+- option to create logs
--writing log after each track change and flushing log after 50000 lines to prevent high memory usage
+- writing log after each track change and flushing log after 50000 lines to prevent high memory usage

 1.0.0
--initial release
+- initial release